ShouryaBatra/SALT/README.md

 - Junior at West Campus High School who loves to search for new ways to make LLMs more intuitive and enthusiast photographer (check out my work on Instagram @warrriorwatch)

 Samarth Gaggar
-- Sophomore at Dublin High School who loves learning why LLMs behave the way they do and enjoys robotics, debate, and photography.
+- Sophomore at Dublin High School who enjoys understanding LLM trustworthiness analysis as well as robotics, debate, and research.

 Shashank Kesineni
 - Sophomore at Rock Ridge High School who loves learning why LLMs behave the way they do and enjoys soccer, debate, and volunteering.